Green Cleaning vs Chemical Cleaners 2026 We Tested Both From $4 on Real Stains

 Frequently Asked Questions

-Q: Is Mrs. Meyer's worth the premium over Clorox?
-A: No. Mrs. Meyer's costs more per ounce ($0.28/oz vs Clorox at $0.12/oz), cleans 15% worse on grease, and contains fragrance compounds that EWG rates C-D. The lavender scent is pleasant but the ingredient profile doesn't justify the price.
-If you want a genuinely safer all-purpose cleaner, Branch Basics at $3.25 per diluted bottle is a better investment.
+No. Mrs. Meyer's costs more per ounce ($0.28/oz vs Clorox at $0.12/oz), cleans 15% worse on grease, and contains fragrance compounds that EWG rates C-D. The lavender scent is pleasant but the ingredient profile doesn't justify the price.
+If you want an actually safer all-purpose cleaner, Branch Basics at $3.25 per diluted bottle is a better investment.

 The Bottom Line

-Three green products genuinely earn your money: Seventh Generation for laundry ($13/year cheaper than Tide), Branch Basics to replace everything under your sink, and Blueland for plastic-free dishwashing.
+Three green products actually earn your money: Seventh Generation for laundry ($13/year cheaper than Tide), Branch Basics to replace everything under your sink, and Blueland for plastic-free dishwashing.

 Mrs. Meyer's is marketing.
 Method is mid.
 Keep Windex and a bottle of Clorox for the jobs that need them.